-For example, you can set up a pre-bed routine that automatically turns off the lights in your home, enables the home alarm system and lowers the temperature a tad — all when you say, “Alexa, good night.”
-You need smart devices or for other devices, such as a lamp, to be plugged into a smart plug for this to work.
+For example, you can set up a pre-bedtime routine that automatically turns off the lights in your home, enables the home alarm system and lowers the temperature a tad — all when you say, “Alexa, good night.”
+For this to work, you’ll need smart devices.
+Other devices, such as lamps, will have to be plugged into a smart plug.

 To get going, open the Alexa app.
 Select the word More and choose Routines.
 Select Plus.
 Now follow the steps in the app to choose what starts your routine.
 Tap Save.

 Set up interpreter mode.
-Your Google Assistant-powered smart speaker or smart display is equipped to translate conversations.
-Simply say “Hey Google, be my [language] interpreter” with several dozen languages supported, from Arabic to Vietnamese.
-That's not as many as you'll find using Google Translate, which has more than 100, but it can be useful.
+Your Google Assistant–powered smart speaker or smart display is equipped to translate conversations.
+Simply say, “Hey Google, be my [language] interpreter,” specifying any of about three dozen languages supported, from Arabic to Vietnamese.
+That’s not as many as you’ll find using Google Translate, which has more than 100, but it can be useful.

 The feature can help Americans who aren't fluent in the language of their ancestors and want to communicate with grandparents or other relatives whose first language isn't English.

 Add a Family Broadcast.
-This new feature allows you to broadcast messages to all smart speakers and devices grouped together.
-For example, you can ask members of your family group to see if they're available for lunch at noon tomorrow, and each family member can “reply” hands free or by tapping the Reply button from an iPhone or Android device.
+This feature allows you to broadcast messages to all smart speakers and devices that are grouped together.
+For example, you can ask members of your family group to see if they’re available for lunch at noon tomorrow, and each family member can “reply” hands-free or by tapping the Reply button from an iPhone or Android device.